anindyabrata/voronoi-tessellation/README.md

 The program reads from standard input, displays a visual simulation of fortune's algorithm and upon closing the window, writes a description of the diagram to the standard output.
 Submitted as UVic's ECE 596C Sep2021 course project.

+## Dependencies
+Boost, CGAL, GLFW, OpenGL, and GLEW must be installed on the system where cmake can find them

 ## Installation
 Use cmake to install targets specified in the CMakeLists.txt file